Distribution of tree parameters by martingale approach: Martingales for tree parameters

 \begin{remark} The proof of Theorem \ref{T:main} can be significantly simplified under additional assumption that the tree parameter $F$ is symmetric.
 Namely, we would not need the martingale sequence $\Z(T)$, the bounds of \cref{S:FF}, and we would only use parts (a), (b) from \cref{L:tree-mart}.
 In fact, a symmetric version of Theorem \ref{T:main} would be sufficient to cover all aplications given in Sections \ref{S:patterns} and \ref{S:auto}.
 Our decision to consider arbitrary tree parameters serves two purposes.
 First, the result is significantly stronger.
 Second, the analysis of martingales based on functions with dependent random variables is essential for extensions to more sophisticated tree models. \end{remark}

-\begin{remark} Combining \cref{L:tree-mart}(a,c) and \cref{T:concentration} one can easily derive fast decreasing bounds for the tail of the distribution of $F(\Tran)$, provided a tree parameter $F$ is $\alpha$-Lipshitz.
-Cooper et al. \cite[Section 4]{CMZ2009} used a different martingale construction for trees to establsih the concentration of $F(\Tran)$ around its expectation, however they needed more restrictive assumptions about the tree parameter $F$. \end{remark}
+\begin{remark} Combining \cref{L:tree-mart}(a,c) and \cref{T:concentration} one can easily derive fast decreasing bounds for the tail of the distribution of $F(\Tran)$, provided a tree parameter $F$ is $\alpha$-Lipschitz.
+Cooper, McGrae and Zito \cite[Section 4]{CMZ2009} used a different martingale construction for trees to establsih the concentration of $F(\Tran)$ around its expectation, however they needed more restrictive assumptions about the tree parameter $F$. \end{remark}